marcinwiacek/pl1/project9_gen1/readme2.md

 OPCODE_INT = 'h1b;  //int number (8 bit), start memory page, end memory page
 OPCODE_INT_RET = 'h1c;  //int number

-MMU
+# MMU

-MMU is using pages and two memories:
+MMU is handling RAM paging (for testing purposes every page has got 70 bytes) and has got two memories:

-* mmu_chain_memory - next physical segment index for process
+* mmu_chain_memory - index: physical RAM page; value: next physical page index for the process (when value is equal to index, it means end of the chain)
-* mmu_logical_pages_memory - logical process page assigned to physical segment
+* mmu_logical_pages_memory - index: physical RAM page; value: logical process page assigned to physical page (exception: when process is not used, for process page 0 we save index of first element in the process chain)

+mmu_logical_pages_memory == 0 && mmu_chain_memory == 0 means, that page is free
+(note: 0,0 can be assigned to process starting from physical page 0 and because of it we have mmu_first_possible_free_physical_page saving index of first possible free page).

-Every process process has got start point (mmu_start_process_physical_segment), which shows, what is index for first entry in both memories.
-To save time during process switch we use start point equal of index of memory page with logical page 0
+Every process has got two start points - mmu_start_process_physical_page (index of the first element in the process chain) and mmu_start_process_physical_page_zero (shows index of the process page 0).

 mmu_chain_memory is sorted during each searching for memory page - last found index is moved into beginning of the chain.

-special cases:
-  // mmu_chain_memory == own physical segment (element is pointing to itself) -> end segment
-  // mmu_logical_pages_memory == start point in segment 0 when process is not executed
-  // mmu_logical_pages_memory == 0 && mmu_chain_memory == 0 -> free segment for all physical segments != 0 (see note in next line)
-  // 0,0 can be assigned to process starting from physical segment 0 -> we handle it with mmu_first_possible_free_physical_segment